KDAB/KDSPDSetup/README.md

 | TOML parsing | [toml11](https://github.com/ToruNiina/toml11) | Always     |
 | Testing      | [doctest](https://github.com/doctest/doctest) | Tests only |

-These dependencies will be downloaded as submodules if not found.
-(WIP)
+These dependencies will be automatically downloaded if not found.

 ## Build & Install